 Cathy joined the Academic Programs team as theAcademic Advisor for the Bachelor of Science in Applied Science (BSAS) degree program.
 Ms. Marquez has an extensive background working with both community college and university students.
 Her 25-year career at USF includes assisting BSAS students as well as major re-selection advising, and most recently as the Exploratory Curriculum Major (ECM) advisor for undecided freshmen.
 Ms. Jewel also certifies the USF AA, BSAS and BGS degrees.
 She completed her bachelor's degree in English at the University of South Carolina and her master's degree in Counseling and Guidance at the University of South Florida.

-Joseph Chambers, Academic Advisor, BGS (Last Names L-Z)
+Joseph Chambers, BGS Academic Advisor, (Students with Last Names L-Z)

 Joseph serves as an Academic Advisor for the Bachelor of General Studies degree program.
 A native of Beckley, West Virginia, Joseph graduated from Mountain State University, where he majored in Liberal Studies with a focus in American Law & Politics, in 2008.
 Joseph has advised for a range of programs, including criminal justice, leadership studies, pre-medicine, and engineering technology.
 He has done significant work with first-generation students and international students, as well as adult and post-traditional learners.
 For over a decade, he has been a supporter of Toastmasters International, the world's largest organization dedicated to communication and leadership skills development, in which he has held several award-winning leadership roles.
 A proponent of autodidacticism, Joseph enjoys reading about history.
 He loves chicken nuggets, and is a devoted supporter of the Oxford comma.